-By focusing systematically on input of the physical senses as a mental hold, and by constantly observing the negative aspects of the fear and the corresponding effects on behavior, one can learn to diminish the strong phenomena of the three characteristics and eventually to eliminate them.
+By focusing systematically on input of the physical senses as a mental hold, and by constantly observing the negative aspects of the fear and the corresponding effects on behavior, one can learn to diminish these phenomena and eventually to eliminate them.
 This can happen by applying mindfulness to the four foundations as they come and go.
-Mindfulness should be developed such that it is fixed for a while on one of the foundations.
+Mindfulness should be developed such that it is fixed for a little while on one of the foundations.
 After that one develops the mental states of equanimity, calmness and joy.
-At a certain moment the meditation development is mature for a 'surrender'.
+At a certain moment the meditation development is mature for the surrender.
 One sees that the phenomena continue, even if one is disidentified and subject to the three characteristics of consciousness.
-In case the meditation is not yet mature, then one of the states of mind will 'glue together' the broken consciousness.
-And because that state hides the three characteristics, the unbearable feeling disappears.
-But there will be side-effects of this 'emotion' acting as symptomatic medicine.
+In case the meditation is not yet mature, then one of the states of mind will glue together the broken consciousness.
+And because that state hides the three characteristics, the unbearable feeling disappears, there will be side-effects of this 'emotion' acting as symptomatic medicine.
 If the hiding factor is, say, desire, then one becomes greedy.
-If it is fear, then one becomes phobic (J. T. Barendregt 1982).
+Is it fear, then one becomes phobic.
 It is far better to reconstruct consciousness using mindfulness, than to glue using emotions.
 Mindfulness domesticates the three characteristics and sets us free.
 It should be emphasized that this domestication work can be done only if one is willing to invest the right effort under the right conditions.
 This happens in so called intensive meditation retreats.
-One needs to meditate for an uninterrupted period, for example during a 10 day intensive vipassanā retreat.
+One needs to meditate for an uninterrupted period, for example during a 10 day intensive vipassana retreat.
 It happens at a place in which one is not disturbed by others, where there is an experienced meditator to help and where the living conditions are appropriate.
-In short: one goes to a meditation center for an intensive vipassanā retreat under the guidance of a skillful teacher.
+In short: one goes to a meditation center for an intensive vipassana retreat under the guidance of a skillful teacher.